 The Canon RP has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 30D writes its imaging data to Compact Flash cards, while the Canon RP uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 30D and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Canon RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 30D does not offer wifi capability.
+In contrast, the 30D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 30D (unlike the Canon RP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the 30D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 30D and the Canon RP?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.